canankarakoc/canankarakoc/content/illustration/drosophila/index.md

 title: Drosophila
 ---

-I drew this for the lab of a collage classmate.
+I drew this for a collage classmate's lab.